The "handedness" of language: Directional symmetry breaking of sign usage in words: Methods

 \section{Methods}

 {\bf Data description.} We have analyzed data from written corpora of twenty four languages (twenty two belonging to nine linguistic families, as well as, two language isolates), along with a corpus of undeciphered inscriptions from the Indus Valley Civilization (ca. 2600-1900 BCE).
 The writing systems considered range from alphabetic (that use only a few dozens of distinct letters) and syllabic to logo-syllabic and logographic (involving thousands of signs).
 The average corpus size is about ten thousand unique words collected from a variety of sources.
 Each word considered for our analysis consisted of multiple graphemes, corresponding to letters, logograms, hieroglyph signs or syllables depending on the writing system used.
-Detailed description of each corpus is provided in the supplementary information.
+Detailed description of each corpus is provided in the Supporting Information.

-{\bf Estimation of occurrence probability distribution.} Probability distribution of sign occurrences in a corpus of inscriptions are estimated from frequency counts of the distinct signs appearing in the sequences belonging to the database.
+{\bf Estimation of occurrence probability distribution.} Probability distribution of sign occurrences in a corpus of inscriptions are estimated from frequency counts of the distinct signs appearing in the sequences belonging to the database, i.e.,

 For establishing the directional asymmetry of sign usage, we focus specifically on the sign occurrence distributions at the left and right terminal positions of a sequence.
 The inequality of sign usage at these positions, which is reflected in the non-uniform nature of the corresponding distributions, is quantified by measuring the Gini coefficient or the information entropy.

-{\bf Measuring Gini coefficient.} The Gini coefficient or index is a measure of how unequal are the probabilities of all the different events that are possible, with a value of zero corresponding to the situations where all events are equally probable.
-Conversely, when only one event out of all possible ones is observed in every instance, the Gini index has the maximum value of 1.
-For a discrete probability distribution $P(x)$, where the values of the discrete variable $x$ are indexed in increasing order ($x_i < x_{i+1}$, $i = 1, \ldots, N$), the Gini coefficient is measured as
+{\bf Measuring Gini coefficient.} The Gini coefficient or index is a measure of how unequal are the probabilities of all the different events that are possible.
+A value of zero for the coefficient corresponds to situations where all events are equally probable.
+Conversely, when only one event out of all possible ones is observed in every instance, the Gini coefficient attains its maximum value of 1.
+For a discrete probability distribution $P(x)$, where the $N$ possible values of the discrete variable $x$ are indexed according to their probability of occurrence in non-decreasing order ($P(x_i) \leq P(x_{i+1})$, $i = 1, \ldots, N-1$), the Gini coefficient~\cite{Brown1994} is measured as